mmikowski/mmikowski.github.io/_posts/2016-02-15-powercss-in-beta.md

 the speed and flexibility of static CSS.

 The code is approaching Beta as most features are now implemented.
-The quite thorough documentation and code are available from [npm ](https://www.npmjs.com/package/powercss).
+The code and core documentation are available from [npm ](https://www.npmjs.com/package/powercss).
 We recommend you clone the [GitHub repository](https://github.com/mmikowski/powercss) repo and browse through the examples.